- Sore Throat Treatments

 - Do not use a cayenne pepper gargle if there are open sores in the throat.

 Drink warm liquids

-caffeine-free tea with lemon and honey; warm water with lemon and honey; or warm soup broth can be soothing on a sore throat.
+- Drinking warm liquids such as caffeine-free tea with lemon juice and honey, warm water with lemon and honey, or warm soup broth can be soothing on a sore throat.

 - Hot fluids also help thin sinus mucus, which allows for better drainage and decreased stuffiness, according to the American Osteopathic Association.